-It was out of these kinds of portraits—and Doidge’s conviction that neuroplasticity represents the single most important new idea in our understanding of the human brain in hundreds of years, with immense consequences for our understanding of human nature, human and therapeutic possibilities, and human culture— that The Brain That Changes Itself emerged.
+It was out of these kinds of portraits—and Doidge’s conviction that neuroplasticity represents the single most important change in our understanding of the human brain in hundreds of years, with immense consequences for our understanding of human nature, human and therapeutic possibilities, and human culture— that The Brain That Changes Itself emerged.

 Clinical, teaching and research experience

 Dr. Doidge served as Head of the Psychotherapy Centre and the Assessment Clinic at the Clarke Institute of Psychiatry, and also taught in the departments of Philosophy, Political Science, Law and Psychiatry at the University of Toronto.
 Along with his work on neuroplasticity and the brain he has published and taught on trauma, problems in love, eating disorders, learning disorders, psychiatric diagnoses and the efficacy of intensive psychotherapies, and is the author of chapters on research based standards and guidelines for the practice of intensive psychotherapy that have been used in Canada.
 He was on the Editorial Board of the Journal of the American Psychoanalytic Association, and a peer reviewer for The Harvard Review of Psychiatry,

 Clinical and scientific awards and science book awards